 Visual Parables History

 I began writing about television, Christian music, and film in Catholic, Protestant and secular publications in the 1970s.
 During this period, a few magazines commissioned me to write articles about Fred Rogers, with whom I shared the concern that commercial TV was a corrupting influence upon children.
-At the same time, Abbey Press published my book Gadgets, Gimmicks & Grace: Multi-Media in the Church.
+In 1976 Abbey Press published my book Gadgets, Gimmicks & Grace: Multi-Media in the Church.
+That same year Abingdon Press issued my book TELEVISION: A Guide for Christian–what a year that was!
 Then, in 1990 — while serving as a pastor in Dayton, Ohio — I began sending out a one-page newsletter with short reviews of films called Visual Parables.
-These newsletters expanded and eventually became a full-scale magazine.
+VP was literally a cut and paste affair.
+These newsletters expanded from 2 pages to 4 and more, eventually became a full-scale magazine.

-Since then, the Visual Parables Journal has been published in various formats, and by various companies.
+Since then, the Visual Parables Journal has been published in various formats, and by various companies, including a Catholic order .
 Now, we deliver it digitally to subscribers.
 Each issue is packed with reviews, articles, discussion guides, and much more.

 Helping people see the many connections between faith and film is a ministry — a true vocational calling — for all of us who produce the journal.
 For that reason, I include thousands of free online movie reviews on this site.
 We used to publish a monthly set of Film Capsules, which are short, paragraph-length reviews for clergy, newsletter editors and webmasters to share with their own readers.
 However, this service was suspended a few years ago.
 The ones we did publish are still available on this site.